 Another thing that makes it special is its prominence – we might say its fame.
 The most prestigious room is also known from television and cinema, as it often features in scenes, recordings and footage.

 Technically speaking it is an example of almost infinitesimal precision and analysis of the light, down to the individual lux.
-It was not easy as the height is about 8 metres, so to illuminate it uniformly was a real challenge.
+It was not easy as the height is about 8 m, so to illuminate it uniformly was a real challenge.
 We succeeded, but it took tenacity, determination and method.

 Moreover, the existing wall lights were a problem, an obstacle if you will: they could not be replaced or removed and they were so bright they were dazzling.
 What could we do?
 Replace the electrical parts only, so as to create harmony with the context.